gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

+* Monday July 6: *NO SESSION*
-* Monday June 29,
+* Monday July 13,
   8:00pm [Mountain][mtn]:
   We will
-  begin
+  continue
-  discussion at page 1 of
+  discussion at Section II of
   the new ARI paper, ["A Pro-Freedom Approach to Infectious Disease"](https://newideal.aynrand.org/pandemic-response/)
 * Deferred:
   We continue